airbr/golang-hugo-blog/content/posts/web-page-test.md

 I later found a number of online services including SpeedCurve, DebugBear and WebPageTest (WPT).
 All of them had awesome tooling and UX aspects to them.
 All of them felt like thousands of hours of hard work went into making them great.
 However, WPT seemed the sharpest tool for what I was to do so I have invested the most time with it.

 As it turns out, there is a lot more thought that goes into it than just the ability to run some tests.
 The real power of web performance testing seemed to be in performance monitoring and comparing tests over time.
-Benchmarking the tests with devices and different connection speeds also seemed important and more effective than just doing one off tests in a browser with DevTools or the local installations I had experimented with.
+Benchmarking the tests with devices and different connection speeds also seemed critically important.

 ## Enter WebPageTest